aabidali641/aabidali641/README.md

 ### ✨ Fun Facts

-- 🎯 I aim to be a top Software Engineer in a product-based company
+- 🎯 My aim to be a top Software Engineer in a product-based company
 - 😄 I believe in _Code.
 Eat.
 Sleep.
 Repeat._
 - ❤️ I love helping juniors & building meaningful projects.